Lukeasargen/targetClassifier/readme.md

 ### Synthetic Segmentation Data
 Segmentation images have the same aliasing issues as the classification.
 Segmentation images are generated at a higher resolution defined by the expansion_factor variable and downsampling smooths the images.
 The general process for creating these images follows these steps:

 1. The image is divided into grid cells based on the smallest target specified by the target_size argument.
 Then the grid size is uniformly sampled between the largest and smallest size.
 The grid determines the position of the targets and the scale of the target is randomly sampled.
-Below shows an example of the smallest grid and the largest grid filled with 100% probability of target.
-Image is 256x256 and the target_size is 32.
+Below shows an example of the smallest grid and the largest grid filled with 100% probability.
+The images are 256x256 and the target_size is 32.

     Smallest grid: